 Over the next few years, I struggled with my self-esteem, but not related to masturbation, but rather because of interpersonal issues with my Dad.
 Sometime around my junior year I once again gained some interest in the church.
-After a lot more investigating, a LOT of reading, and a LOT of prayer, I received a very powerful witness that the Book of Mormon was true, and that therefore the LDS church was true, and that I needed to actually put my life in line with it’s teachings… and for a teenage boy, that meant stopping masturbating.
+After a lot more investigating, a LOT of reading, and a LOT of prayer, I received a very powerful witness that the Book of Mormon was true; based on that I “knew” the LDS church was true, and that I needed to actually put my life in line with it’s teachings… and for a teenage boy, that meant no more masturbating.

 Trying to Quit

 I thought, that’s ok.
 I’ve always had pretty good self control in almost all aspects of my life.
 So I stopped.
 No problem.
 But then, I don’t remember how long after, it happened.
-I had this irresistible urge to masturbate. and I did.
+I had this irresistible urge to masturbate.
+And I did.
 I came down on myself really hard for that.
 I eventually picked myself up again, and was on my merry way.
 But I slipped up again, and thus began a long cycle of masturbation, shame, feeling miserable about myself, masturbation for self soothing, occasionally making a new resolution to free myself from it.
-I sometimes made it a long time (several months), in fact enough so that I felt worthy to go on a mission.
+I sometimes made it a long time (several months); long enough, in fact, that I felt worthy to go on a mission.